mgeekin/conference-mgeek.in-jekyll-theme/homepage.md

 Or install it yourself as:

-    $ gem install conference-mgeek.in
+    $ gem install conference-mgeek-jekyll-theme

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+## layour:default
+it use ***Bootstrap 4*** html as skelton hence all bootstrap classes are available.

+## layour:home
+it use default layout but it also include unordered list to all the posts in the site that can be used to display ***updates*** and ***notices***

+### navbar logo
+to change navbar logo place your png logo under directory /assets/images/logo.png and rename it as logo.png. to change site title change it in _config.yaml

+### custom navbar

+create a navbar.html file under _includes folder, as /_includes/navbar.html

+### custom footbar

+create a footbar.html file under _includes folder, as /_includes/footbar.html

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mgeekin/conference-mgeek.in-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development